Jmtechh/Setting-up-a-new-user-via-office-exchange-admin-M365-/README.md

 <h2>Description</h2>
-The aim of this lab is to demonstrate how to create a new user using Microsoft 365 exchange admin.
+The aim of this lab is to demonstrate how to create a new user via Microsoft 365 exchange admin.

 <h2>Utilities Used</h2>